Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - The syntax is the same as usual, you add the parameters in between the `()` after the function name.
 In this example, we've got `firstName` and `lastName`.

 ### Instance variables
+- An instance variable is a variable that belongs to a specific instance of a class.
+There are two main benefits for creating instance variables:
+1. The instance variables you create in the constructor() method get returned as key/value pairs in the object returned by the constructor.
+2. Most importantly, these instance variables can be used in all **instance methods** in the class.